Skip to Content

 For added habitat safety, place nests in dense trees at varying heights.

 If you’re feeling crafty, consider human intervention by installing predator guards near potential nesting sites.
-This way, your feathered friends can thrive under your watchful eye.
+This way, your feathered friends can thrive under your watchful eye, especially if you provide the right food and shelter like native plants

 Timing Yard Maintenance Around Nesting Season